NotAChan/non_deterministic_finite_coders_SYNCS2025/README.md

 - **Local Storage**: All data is stored locally on your device
 - **No Cloud Sync**: Your location data never leaves your device
-- **Optional Permissions**: You can deny location access and still use the app
-- **Data Control**: You can reset your data at any time
+- **Data Control**: In the future versions, you can reset your data at any time

 ## Environmental Impact